mTorrendell/CODE-techwriting/README.md

 Museum shop managers currently open multiple tools, export to spreadsheets, and make gut decisions.
-VITRO connects ticketing, POS, CRM, footfall and web analytics into one unified view — and uses AI to surface what it means and what to do next.
+VITRO connects ticketing, POS, CRM, footfall and web analytics into one unified view.
+It uses AI to surface what it means and what to do next.

 ## Who is it for?